 This book is based on the remarkable true story of the 16th Royal Scots, known as the "Hearts Battalion".

 'This simply told story brings to life a small slice of Great War history and puts football into perspective.'

 -- Jane Sandall, The Scotsman

-'This is a very well paced and plotted book, and the different strands are nicely entwined and equally nicley resolved at the end.
-What starts as an account of a schoolboy's enthusiasm for football builds into much larger themes.'
+'This is a very well paced and plotted book, and the different strands are nicely entwined and equally nicley resolved at the end.'

 -- Undiscovered Scotland